 The result is a super silky pork that comes apart into deliciously tender pieces almost on its own.
-It’s fragrant with cumin, coriander and oregano and if you like a little heat, a smattering of ancho chili brings that, too.
+It’s fragrant with cumin, coriander and Mexican oregano and if you like a little heat, a smattering of ancho chili brings that, too.

 Once the smoked pork carnitas is pulled, you’ll use the reserved cooking juices to toss through the pork.
 It takes on and re-absorbs all that deliciousness in a way that makes every bite full of flavor.